Today's Articles

 *Elmo Hope was born on this date in 1923.
 He was a Black jazz pianist, composer, and arranger.

 He was born St. Elmo Sylvester Hope in New York City.
-His parents, Simon, and Gertrude Hope were immigrants from the Caribbean and had several children.
-Elmo began playing the piano aged seven; he had classical music lessons as a child and won solo piano recital contests in 1938.
+His parents, Simon and Gertrude Hope, were immigrants from the Caribbean and had several children.
+Elmo began playing the piano at age seven; he had classical music lessons as a child and won solo piano recital contests in 1938.
 Fellow pianist Bud Powell was a childhood friend, and together, they played and listened to jazz and classical music.
 Hope attended Benjamin Franklin High School, known for its music program.

 More recordings as leader ensued following Hope's return to New York, but they did little to gain him public or critical attention.
 Further drug and health problems reduced how often he made public performances, which ended a year before his death at the age of 43.